midnightntwrk/midnight-architecture/proposals/delivering transactions to dApps.md

 operations) can easily result in a slightly degraded performance for end-user, it (especially the #3) offers more flexibility and potential for reducing amount of data transferred and processed by dApp during operation, especially in case of joining.

-Potential drawbacks related to dApp developers having bigger control over user's
-privacy may be addressed with education and making privacy the easier and well-documented way.